Since Commerial Printing is considered an Essential Business, all of our locations are operating, and orders are shipping on time.

 DO NOT scan previously printed images (known as re-screens).
 Scanned rescreens, when printed, will contain a strange looking pattern called a moire unless you blur the halftone scan to remove the dot pattern.
 A proof will not reveal a moire problem, as most digital proofs are printed with a continuous tone, not halftones.
 The moire will not become apparent until your project is already plated and on the printing press.

 Note: images "borrowed" from a website are typically only 72 DPI.
 Although they “look fine on screen,” they are not appropriate for commercial quality printing unless scaled down to 25% of their original size (usually too small to be suitable for your needs).
-An exception to this guidline is signage or any other graphic that is normally not viewed close up anyway, where 72 dpi may look acceptable (as long as you don't enlarge the image).
+An exception to this guideline is signage or any other graphic that is normally not viewed close up anyway, where 72 dpi may look acceptable (as long as you don't enlarge the image).
+There are many stock photography websites that have large images at an inexpensive price.
+There is also a way in a Google Search to constrain your images search to only large images click on “Search Tools” and see “SIZE”.

 Step Eight – Raster Effects & Drop Shadows